jrsalgado/nstsk/README.md

 ## Platform dependency

-1- cluod
+1- cloud
 2- k8s
 3- [ services-k8s, ops-k8s, stateful-application ]

 ## Platform creation steps

-Once you have your aws credentials on ~/.aws/credentials like this:
+Once you have your AWS credentials on ~/.aws/credentials like this:

 ```bash
 [nstask]